pts/oix-wcfd32/README.md

 The name OIX is an abvreviation of Operating-system-Independent-eXecutable. the filename extension is also `.oix`.

-Some specific goals of WCFD32 (not all of them has been achieved):
+Some specific goals of WCFD32 (not all of them has been achieved yet):

 * Make it possible to run the precompiled old Watcom tools WASM and WLIB (none of them free or open source) on more operating systems such as Linux